 The plan called for a tunnel through which 200 men could escape in one night.
 On 24 March 1944, 76 prisoners managed to escape through the tunnel before a guard spotted the mouth of the tunnel’s exit and the alarm was raised.
-Only three men made good their escape.
+Only three men made their escape back to an allied country.

-Fifty of the escaped prisoners were ordered shot by the Gestapo and Hitler himself gave the order.
+Hitler ordered the Gestapo to shoot fifty of the escaped prisoners.
 Six of those shot were Canadians; James Wernham, Gordon Kidder, Henry Birkland, George McGill, Patrick Langford and George Wiley.
 The remaining twenty three prisoners were returned to the camp and the dreadful ache of capture resumed.

 There are many stories of the bravery of prisoners who, despite severe punishment if caught, were able to take photographs, or maintain diaries describing camp life.
 One enterprising Canadian was Flight Sergeant Kenneth Hyde of Calgary, who documented prison camp life with photos of escape tunnels, German guards and manacled POWs.
 He was the camp photographer for the escape committee, but had to wait almost a year before he would obtain a smuggled camera.

 Another record of POW life is a diary written by Flight Lieutenant Robert Buckham of Montreal.
 F/L Buckham’s diary is so detailed it lists times, dates and specific daily events, including sketches showing prisoners on forced marches when German guards were forced to move prisoners in early 1945 when the Russian Army was closing in on the prison camps east of Berlin.